mozilla/policy-templates/README.md

 **These policies are in active development and so might contain changes that do not work with current versions of Firefox.**

-**You should use the officially released versions (https://github.com/mozilla/policy-templates/releases) if you are deploying changes.**
+**You should use the [officially released versions](https://github.com/mozilla/policy-templates/releases) if you are deploying changes.**

-Policies can be specified using the Group Policy templates on Windows (https://github.com/mozilla/policy-templates/tree/master/windows), configuration profiles on macOS (https://github.com/mozilla/policy-templates/tree/master/mac), or by creating a file called `policies.json`.
+Policies can be specified using the [Group Policy templates on Windows](https://github.com/mozilla/policy-templates/tree/master/windows), [Intune on Windows](https://support.mozilla.org/kb/managing-firefox-intune), [configuration profiles on macOS](https://github.com/mozilla/policy-templates/tree/master/mac), or by creating a file called `policies.json`.
 On Windows, create a directory called `distribution` where the EXE is located and place the file there.
 On Mac, the file goes into `Firefox.app/Contents/Resources/distribution`.
 On Linux, the file goes into `firefox/distribution`, where `firefox` is the installation directory for firefox, which varies by distribution.

 | Policy Name | Description
 | --- | --- |